-ICBO 2021 is being planned as a hybrid event, with face to face meetings held in Bolzano on 15-18 September 2021, augmented by a virtual participation option.
+ICBO 2021 was held as a hybrid event, with face to face meetings held in Bolzano on 15-18 September 2021, augmented by a virtual participation option.

 The International Conference on Biomedical Ontologies (ICBO) is a premier annual conference series that brings together researchers, students and professionals involved in the development and application of ontologies in all areas of biology, medicine, diseases, human health, genome biology, environment, biomes, nutrition, food, plants, agriculture and others.

 ICBO 2021 will be held as a part of the Bolzano Summer of Knowledge 2021.

 The theme for ICBO2021 is Ontologies for Global Challenges.
 This includes: